2026

 Civic Engagement Fellowship

-Coming June 2025, Asian Texans for Justice presents the Civic Engagement Fellowship Institute — an in-person, two-and-a-half-day, all-expenses-paid workshop in Austin, Texas.
-During the institute, fellows will develop their skills as organizers, understand the unique challenges of organizing within the AAPI community, and have access to a network of AAPI leaders, organizations, and resources.
+During the fellowship, Asian Texans for Justice hosts the Civic Engagement Institute — an in-person, all-expenses-paid workshop.
+Every year, the location of our institute rotates amongst the major metroplexes to provide insight into how community organizing changes based on location.
+During the institute, fellows will develop their skills as organizers, learn the unique challenges of organizing within the AAPI community, and have access to a network of AAPI leaders, organizations, and resources.
+The institute is supplemented with continued virtual sessions throughout the fellowship period.

 Frequently Asked Questions